the web performance conference 14-15 November 2024, Amsterdam sold out

 Over the past decade, frontend failed to mark its priors and practices to market, making sites harder to use for many.
 For the web to win, we have to snap out of it and make clear-headed choices about what really works.

-Session topic: INP Case Studies
+INP Case Studies

 Paul Williams